mmore500/mmore500.github.io/blog_personal/_posts/2020-06-21-gtp2-doppelganger.md

 > I'm going to burn down your house to make room for Barbie

-> The idea that women can't get laid is true for all religions.f
+> The idea that women can't get laid is true for all religions.

 ## Window Dressing